 The Nuragic Civilization

-The Nuragic civilization makes up for an important part of the history of Sardinia.
+The Nuragic civilization makes up for an important part of Sardinian history.

 Unfortunately there are no written records – and as such, no easy-to-verify information – about the Nuragic civilization that lived in Sardinia in the Bronze Age.
 These people were responsible for the construction of roughly 7000 nuraghi – truncated conic structures of basalt blocks coming from extinct volcanoes and put together without any mortar – between 1500 and 400 BCE.

-The initial nuraghe built in Sardinia, the protonuraghe, has an irregular shape and rarely were more than 10 meters tall.
+The first nuraghe built in Sardinia, the protonuraghe, had an irregular shape and rarely were more than 10 meters tall.
 The main building had a circular plan inside, and a variety of corridors led to smaller rooms; they also had a terrace.

 What we now see for the most part are the tholos nuraghe, which have a cone shape and had two or more floors inside.
 The complex version of tholos saw the construction of a main tower with further elements added to it at subsequent moments.

 The Nuragic civilization was a highly organized, tribal state whose wealth came from the mining of metals of which the island was rich.
 People were divided in clearly defined social classes, where the majority were shepherds, farmers and craftsmen.
-The noble class was made of soldiers and landowners; whereas the priests were the depositories of medicine, religious rituals and ruled the villages.
+Soldiers and landowners were the aristocracy; whereas the priests were the depositories of medicine, religious rituals and ruled the villages.

-If you wish to get yourself acquainted with the Nuragic civilization, you will have several places to visit to pick from.
-Here are some suggestions:
+If you wish to get yourself acquainted with the Nuragic civilization, there several places to visit:

 ARCHEOLOGICAL MUSEUM OF CAGLIARI – Open Tuesday to Sunday from 9:00 am to 8:00 pm, this is one of the best museums in Sardinia and has an impressive collection of pre-Nuragic and Nuragic artefacts.
 Admission is €7.